janezlapajne/dotfiles/README.md

 ## 🛠 Configuration

-For a proper configuration, the environment variables, described below, need to be specified.
+To ensure correct configuration, it's essential to define the environment variables outlined below.

 ### Git